Mimetic Tensor-Vector-Scalar Cosmology: Incorporating Dark Matter, Dark Energy and Stiff Matter: Introduction

-Dark matter has an essential role in the dynamics of galaxies.
-Modified Newtonian Dynamics (MOND) \cite{Milgrom:1983ca,Bekenstein:1984tv} is an alternative successful explanation for the flat rotation curves of galaxies.
-By violating Newton's second law at low accelerations, the Tully-Fisher relation is recovered, without introducing additional dark matter \cite{Tully:1977fu,McGaugh:2000sr,Chae:2020omu}.
-The Tensor Vector Scalar theory (TeVeS) is a covariant theory, which produces MOND in the low energy limit \cite{Bekenstein:2004ne}.
-TeVeS is a stable and free from ghosts \cite{Chaichian:2014dfa}.
-A new relativistic theory for MOND has been proposed \cite{Skordis:2020eui} in order to reproduce the key cosmological observables, while still reproducing all the galactic and lensing phenomenology in the same way as TeVeS.
+The Modified Newtonian Dynamics (MOND) \cite{Milgrom:1983ca,Bekenstein:1984tv} is also an alternative successful explanation for the flat rotation curves of galaxies.
+By violating the Newton's second law at low accelerations, the Tully-Fisher relation is recovered, without introducing an additional dark matter ~\cite{Tully:1977fu,McGaugh:2000sr,Chae:2020omu}.
+The Tensor-Vector-Scalar theory (TeVeS) is a covariant theory, which produces MOND in the low energy limit \cite{Bekenstein:2004ne}.
+TeVeS is a stable theory and free from ghosts ~\cite{Chaichian:2014dfa}.
+A new relativistic theory for MOND has been proposed \cite{Skordis:2020eui} in order to reproduce the key cosmological observations, while still reproducing all the galactic and lensing phenomenology in the same way as TeVeS does.

-Cosmology with vector fields has been considered widely in the literature \cite{Kase:2018nwt,Heisenberg:2018erb,Oliveros:2019zkl,GallegoCadavid:2019zke,Kushwaha:2019rxj,Benisty:2018qed}.
+Cosmology with vector fields has been considered widely in the literature \cite{Kase:2018nwt,Heisenberg:2018erb,Oliveros:2019zkl, GallegoCadavid:2019zke,Kushwaha:2019rxj,Benisty:2018qed}.
 General consideration of scalar-vector-tensor theories and their cosmological solutions is given in \cite{Heisenberg:2018mxx}.
 A vector field model of mimetic matter was proposed in \cite{Barvinsky:2013mea}.
-The consistency of those theories with respect to the absence of ghost instability was studied in \cite{Chaichian:2014qba}, including a proposal of a new Tensor-Vector-Scalar gravity (MiTeVeS), which generalizes the previous models with additional desirable feature.
-In this paper we discover the homogeneous solution for this theory considering couple of possible interactions.
+The consistency of those theories with respect to the absence of ghost instability was studied in \cite{Chaichian:2014qba}, including a proposal of a new Tensor-Vector-Scalar gravity (MiTeVeS), which generalizes the previous models.
+The vector field was introduced to enable the possibility of rotating flows of mimetic matter and to avoid caustics of the geodesic flow \cite{Barvinsky:2013mea}.
+The scalar field in MiTeVeS, with its coupling to the vector field, has a significant impact on cosmology.
+In this paper we discover the homogeneous solution for this theory considering couple of possible interactions for the vector and scalar fields.

+First in section~\ref{sec3} we confirm that the theory with the added interactions does not suffer from pathologies like ghosts, gradient instabilities or tachyons.
+The homogeneous solution is obtained in sections~\ref{sec4} and \ref{sec5}.
+Cosmological constraints on the solution are obtained in section~\ref{sec6}.
+Interacting dark energy and dark matter are discussed in section~\ref{sec7}.